 Issue: Ontario is experiencing an exponential increase in need for all types of care for the young, old, sick, and frail.
 Research across jurisdictions reveals that nonprofits and the public sector best deliver care that is high-quality, meets the diverse needs of Ontarians, and remains affordable for years to come.
-Both the allure that for-profits can provide ready capital to build care infrastructure so government does not have to and the myth that for-profits are more effective and efficient, are allowing for more for-profit delivery of vital services.
+The allure that for-profits can provide ready capital to build care infrastructure so government does not have to and the myth that for-profits are more effective and efficient, are allowing for more for-profit delivery of vital services.
 This is adversely impacting Ontarians.
 While the nonprofit model is community-centered, the for-profit model is profit-driven.
-As such, it incentivizes cost-cutting even at the expense of care quality.
-This will result in increased costs in the long-term and inability to serve those whose needs are too complex to be profitably served.
-Examples from New Zealand and the United Kingdom serve as critical warnings for Ontarians.
+As such, it is incentivizing cost-cutting even at the expense of care quality, driving up costs of services in the long-term, and shutting out those whose needs are too complex to be profitable.
+Examples from New Zealand and the United Kingdom serve as critical warnings.

-Solution: Prioritize nonprofit and public sector organizations to deliver care services in Ontario (e.g. healthcare, long-term care, and child care) when public investments for expanding care services and assets across Ontario arise.
+Solution: Prioritize nonprofit and public sector organizations to deliver care services (e.g. healthcare, long-term care, and child care) when public investments for expanding care services and assets across Ontario arise.
 Learn more about the nonprofit difference here.